THE

 The History of Behringer's Juno-60 Clone

-Back in 2010, Behringer released a concept image of a possible Juno-60 based synth from Behringer, but with visual cues taken from the Juno-106.
+Back in 2010, Behringer released a concept image of a possible Juno-106-based synth from Behringer.
 It was then called the Phat-108.
-This was Behringer's very first foray into the possibility of creating a commercially available and affordable analog Roland Juno-60 clone.
+This was Behringer's very first foray into the possibility of creating a commercially available and affordable analog Roland Juno clone.

 The Original Phat-108 Synthesizer from Behringer